Tane Nikolov: In Macedonia

 In 1906 Tane moved from Thrace to Florina in the region of Macedonia (what is now Greek Macedonia).
 A year later he became voivode of the regions of Prilep and Veles.
 During the whole year he battled Turkish and Serbian forces.
 In July 1907 Tane headed the united divisions of the organization in what turned to be the biggest battle against the authorities after the Ilinden-Preobrazhenie uprising.
 Fifty-four revolutionaries lost their lives in the battle of "Nozhot" (the Knife) which was later sung in songs by the people and celebrated during Serbian rule.

 In 1907 after Boris Sarafov and Ivan Garvanov were killed by the inner opposition in IMARO, Tane Nikolov found new friends in the faces of Hristo Matov, Vasil Chekalarov and Nikola Kostov.
 In March 1908 he attended the IMARO congress near the town of Kyustendil as a delegate from the region of Monastir.
-As a consequent he is appointed inspector of all revolutionary divisions in Western Macedonia.
+He is consequently appointed inspector of all revolutionary divisions in Western Macedonia.